Mac Jones: Personal life

 Since 2019, Jones has been in a relationship with Sophie Scott, whom he met at the University of Alabama.

-Jones was nicknamed "the Joker" in college for his habit of laughing with his mouth open and having fun in the locker room with his teammates.
+Jones was nicknamed "the Joker" in college for his habit of laughing with his mouth open and having some fun in the locker room with his teammates.

-In August 2021, Jones signed an endorsement deal with Nobull, a Boston-based company that makes athletic shoes and apparel.
+In August 2021, Jones signed an endorsement deal with NoBull, a Boston-based company that makes athletic shoes and apparel.